 When I visited, my GPS directed me to the parking lot behind the building where the entrance is, but I, unfortunately, missed the two parking spots dedicated to the restaurant immediately behind the building and parked out on the street.
 I couldn't find an entrance on that side, and only in returning to the back parking lot did I figure it out.
 So whether your park in this lot at the dedicated spots or on the street, just remember you'll enter from behind the building properly.

 Overall, Ladybird's Luncheonette was a surprising find in Beaver.
 The baked treats here are simply delightful and the welcoming ambiance is something we could use more of in the region.
 But no matter what you get, you'll do well if you add on a handpie and a jumbo cookie (or three).
 They really were the stars of my visit.

-Ladybird's Luncheonette is located at 459 Third Street, Second Floor, in Beaver, PA.
+Ladybird's Luncheonette was located at 459 Third Street, Second Floor, in Beaver, PA and closed in 2023.

 Pittsburgh Discounts and Promotions